Warroad's Riverbend Skate Path breaks record for America’s longest skate path | Bemidji Pioneer

 The skate path easily saw around 300 to 400 skaters on weekend days, Olafson said last year, including those pulling sleds, practicing puck handling and playing games like curling and broomball.

 “It does good for the community, especially with COVID -- people are stuck indoors and now it gives them something to do.
-We have skating and cross country skiing, with snowmobiling right on the other side,” Olafson told the Pioneer last year.
+We have skating and cross country skiing, with snowmobiling right on the other side,” Olafson said in an interview last year.
 “But I also think it benefits the community with some tourism dollars.
 People are coming up here.
 It’s a destination now.”

 Latest additions